 A few Restaurant options include:

-There are numerous popular schools in this neighborhood.
+There are numerous reputable schools in this neighborhood.
 For general school information check this link.
-Some of the options in this neighborhood include:
+Some of the options nearby include:

 - Peabody Charter School